-Maple Pecan Bars are adapted from a recipe I originally found on Family Fun.
-This recipe is for an 8 inch pan of pecan bars, so if you want a 13×9 inch pan you can double it.
+Maple Pecan Bars are a type of pecan bar adapted from a recipe I originally found on Family Fun.
+This recipe is for an 8 inch pan, so if you want a 13×9 inch pan you can double it.
 There’s a similar version for honey pecan bars, so if you don’t have maple syrup you might consider the honey bars.

 Maple Pecan Bars